 "On February 9, 2009 the BC Supreme Court ruled that British Columbia salmon farms are not “farms,” and that current Provincial regulation of this industry is unconstitutional.

+The responsibility for salmon aquaculture will pass from the Province to the federal government in 12 months.
+As it stands today, the salmon aquaculture industry is now a public fishery.
 Fisheries and Oceans Canada has always had the power to regulate the aquaculture industry to comply with the Fisheries Act, but has chosen not to.
 You can understand why we do not accept this as fair conduct by your department.
 In addition, many of us have experience with the salmon aquaculture industry and we have witnessed practices that serve to undo the sacrifices by our industry.

 While the court has given the federal government 12 months to assume regulation of salmon aquaculture, the dire state of many fish stocks in BC moves us to demand that DFO take steps immediately to meet its current constitutional obligations to conserve and protect the fisheries resources of Canada.